 Goslar was founded in 922 by Heinrich I, and has over one thousand years of history.
 Its romantic palace, beautiful old timber frame buildings, churches and museums give this town a historic feeling.
-In 1992 the old town, as well as the mine Rammelsberg were granted UNESCO World Heritage status.
+In 1992 the Old Town (Altstadt), as well as the Rammelsberg Mine were granted UNESCO World Heritage status.

 The newly open mountain bike park and summer toboggan run is a must for adrenalin addicts.
 You can take the Bocksberg cable car to the summit and descend by bike on one of the 7 trails which cater from beginners to advance.
 If you want to try something a little different than make the journey down on one of the monster scooters.

 If rushing down a mountain is not for you and you prefer two legs to two wheels, than Hahnenklee has many walks to offer.
 The latest one opened in 2007 and is called the Liebesbankweg (lovers walk).
 A nice 7 km long circular trail that has 25 individual designed benches in stunning locations overlooking beautiful scenery.
 Hahnenklee has a full winter programme, with five runs of varying difficulties.
 One is equipped with snow cannon, so skiing is guaranteed.